 A. In order to “kill off” any microbial residue, a cleaning and removal of inanimate and organic matter is a must.
 This would follow with the disinfecting, “kill” step if you will, with an EPA registered disinfectant.

-This approach with Tergazyme detergent can also be reliably used in manual surface cleaning and cleaning preparation for subsequent disinfectant-based biofilm removal, such as in cleanrooms.
+This approach with enzymatic detergent also can be used reliably in manual surface cleaning and cleaning preparation for subsequent disinfectant-based biofilm removal, such as in cleanrooms.
 Removing proteinaceous, organic, and inanimate residues of biofilm will lengthen the amount of time before the biofilm returns.
 Use enzymatic cleaning processes in intermittent preventive maintenance between alkaline/acidic cleaning to remove dead cells and traces of lipopolysaccharide portions of biofilm.

 Biofilms can be extremely tough.
 We are always pleased to discuss your particular application further.
 Contact us any time!

 To request these or any Alconox Inc. detergent for free, please complete the questionnaire at Get Sample.
 For more information about any one of our Alconox Inc. detergents, consult the technical bulletin for each product.
 Or click here to access each of our detergent’s Safety Data Sheets.